captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-You belong to that woman.
+You have given in to the woman.

 ---

 ## HAIMON:
-You always want to speak, never to listen.
+You always want to talk and you never listen.

 ---

 ## CREON:
 Is that so?
-By god – you will not abuse me like this and get away with it.
+I will not be abused like this and let you get away with it.

 ---